sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 #### Score definition: 1:1 (values:skills); ‘Star Performer’

 - **TL;DR:** teammates who receive a score with a 1 in values and a 1 are our highest performing teammates.
 This score indicates that a teammate consistently exceeds our high bar both in values and skill.
+- **Expected distribution:** top 3-5% of the company.
+Getting this score is a big deal!
 - **Examples:**
   - Values (1): exceeds in many, exhibits all, deficient in none.
     - This teammate consistently exhibits our values and consistently raises the high bar set for individuals at the level.